pythonindia/inpycon-blog/content/blog/2020-volunteering.md

 Category: 2020
 Slug: 2020-call-for-volunteers

-Have you ever wished you could contribute or give back to the Python Community?
-Well, here’s an awesome opportunity for you to do it at PyCon.
+Have you ever wished you could contribute or give back to the Python community?
+Well, here’s an awesome opportunity for you to do it with the year's premier conference for the Python programming language, **PyCon India 2020**.

-[PyCon India](https://in.pycon.org/2020/) is a grass-roots, community-driven event.
-What that means is that various communities across the nation and people that love python come together and help in every way they can, to run the event.
-The conference is operated entirely by volunteers from planning it, finding the speakers, to handling the event successfully.

 <!-- PELICAN_END_SUMMARY -->

+[PyCon India](https://in.pycon.org/2020/) is a grass-roots, volunteer-driven conference.
+What that means is every year for the past 12 years Python communities across the nation have come together to help plan, organize, manage, and run the conference.
+The conference is operated entirely by volunteers from planning to finding the speakers to managing call for proposals to handling the mega event successfully without fail.

 ## What you need to know.